-All PGRs enrolled on a research degree are required to pay tuition fees, unless they are in receipt of a BU PhD Studentship or approved fee waiver.
+PGRs enrolled on a research degree are required to pay tuition fees, unless they are in receipt of a BU Studentship or approved fee waiver.

 BU will seek confirmation from self-funding PGRs during the admissions process that they are able to support themselves throughout their studies.
 BU will require appropriate documentary evidence from sponsored PGRs regarding their source of funding.
 A deposit may be required to secure the place with the balance payable on enrolment.
 Please note that regardless of who has agreed to pay the fees, ultimately the PGR is legally responsible.

-Full details about the payment of fees are set out in the BU Student Fees Policy 2022-23.
-The PGRAs will also be able to provide advice.
+Full details about the payment of fees are set out in the BU Student Fees Policy.
+Queries should be directed to fees@bournemouth.ac.uk in the first instance.
+However, the PGRAs will also be able to provide advice.

-3.1.5.
-BU PhD Studentships
+3.5 BU STUDENTSHIPS

-If relevant, a PGR who accepts an offer of a BU PhD Studentship must also agree to adhere to the relevant Terms and Conditions which are sent with their offer letter.
-They must sign and return a copy of the Terms and Conditions to the Admissions PGRAs in the Doctoral College when they accept a place at BU.
+PGRs who accept an offer of a BU PhD Studentship must also agree to adhere to the relevant Terms and Conditions which are sent with their offer letter.
+In addition, they will also be required to sign an IP Assignment Agreement, which can be found at Schedule 1 of the Terms and Conditions.

+Prior to enrolment, PGRs must sign and return copies of the Terms and Conditions and the IP Assignment Agreement to the Admissions PGRAs in the Doctoral College when they accept a place at BU.